IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.2 Use Case #2: Security token enhancement pattern

 Given that a security relevant event is being recorded, for example Generic FHIR RESTful operations, and where a security token is known that descrbes the client and possibly the human.
-Define how a activity AuditEvent (e.g. see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
+Define how an activity AuditEvent (see Use Case #1) would be enhanced to record details from the OAuth or SAML token.
 See [3:5.7.4 Security Token](content.html#3574-security-token) for the pattern definitions and examples.

 #### 1:52.4.2.3 Use Case #3: Privacy relevant disclosure event